 Your goals don’t necessarily need to be based on grades.
 Consider other ways to measure progress.
 Maybe it’s time spent on the curriculum or the number of hours spent studying each week.
 Whatever your goal, write it out and check in on yourself throughout the semester to see how you’re doing.

 Create a Study Schedule – and Stick to It

 We’ve all been there: with a big test on the horizon, anxiety starts creeping in.
 You swear you’ll study hard, just not right now.
 A week goes by and you realize you’ve done nothing to prepare for the exam.
 An evening of flashcards and textbooks and whiteboard markers and coffee slips by.
 Awakening just a few hours before the test, you realize: you’ve procrastinated.
 You vow to never put off studying again.

 Believe it or not, there’s a way out of this vicious cycle.
 By creating a weekly study schedule, you’ll build a healthy routine that will last you for years to come.
-This will serve you especially well in college.
+This will serve you especially well in college, and help lower your anxiety.
 When your workload increases and your deadlines become more demanding, you’ll thank yourself for your planning abilities.
 After all, what they say is true: a failure to plan is a plan to fail.

 Make Your Goals S.M.A.R.T.

 Of course, all the planning in the world won’t make up for bad technique.
 Life-hack your goals by making sure they’re S.M.A.R.T.
 In case you haven’t heard of this acronym, it’s the criteria necessary to create a doable goal.
 It posits that all goals should be: